friends-of-presta/security-advisories/_posts/2023-10-26-superuser.md

 ## Description

-Before 2.4.2, an incorrect restriction of authentication `SuperUserSetuserModuleFrontController:init()` can be executed with a trivial http call and exploited to be connected as a customer.
+Before 2.4.2, an incorrect restriction of authentication `SuperUserSetuserModuleFrontController:init()` could be executed with a trivial http call and exploited to be connected as a customer.

 ## CVSS base metrics